-> 1.1 Individuals serving at the time of retirement as Senior Academic Administrative Officer Tier I or Tier II and having ten or more years of service to NC State University are eligible for emeritus/emerita status.
-(See NCSU POL05.15.01 - Employees Exempt from the State Personnel Act (EHRA) Policy Sections 1.2.3 and 1.2.4)
+1.1 Individuals serving at the time of retirement as Senior Academic Administrative Officer Tier I or Tier II and having ten or more years of service to NC State University are eligible for emeritus/emerita status.
+(See NCSU POL05.15.01 - Employees Exempt from the State Human Resources Act (EHRA) Policy Sections 1.2.3 and 1.2.4)

 1.2 Upon recommendation of the Chancellor, the Board of Trustees may make exceptions to these eligibility requirements and grant emeritus/emerita status in cases of exceptional distinguished service.